 MEG Scholar-In-Training Award

-Established in 2003, the MEG Award for Scholarly Excellence in Molecular Epidemiology is awarded each year to three early-career scientists whose
+Established in 2003, the MEG Award for Scholarly Excellence in Molecular Epidemiology is awarded to early-career scientists whose

 abstract accepted for presentation at the AACR Annual Meeting has been highly rated by the Program Committee.
 The purpose of the award is to highlight the work being done by talented early-career scientists and to promote the importance of the field to others who may be considering a career in the growing discipline of molecular epidemiology.
 Awardees are recognized at the MEG Town Meeting, and automatically become a MEG Working Group member, if they are not already a member.